-Saturday Morning Physics (SMP) connects students to Fermilab science!
+Saturday Morning Physics (SMP) connects high school students to Fermilab science!

 An announcement of the SMP program is made in August for the fall program and in December for the spring program.

-Applications will be taken only for the coming academic year and will be granted as the number of registered students does not exceed the maximum number of about 150 per session.
+Applications will be taken only for the coming academic year and will be granted as the number of registered students does not exceed the maximum number of students per session.
 Students must satisfy the eligibility requirements listed below.

 Lectures are held 9 a.m.-noon Central Time.
 All lectures begin promptly at 9:00 a.m.
 We recommend that you be in your seat or join the Saturday Morning Physics Zoom meeting between 8:45–8:50 a.m.
 The lectures are two hours long, with a 10-minute break.
 Tours and Q&A sessions start at about 11:00 a.m., with everything wrapping up at around noon.